 - May be a more affordable option

 - Minimal downtime

 Am I a Candidate for Photodynamic Therapy (PDT)?

-During your consultation, your dermatologist may recommend photorejuvenation for your actinic keratosis, skin cancer, or other skin concern.
-The dermatologist will also explain your other treatment options so you can choose the solution that works best for you.
+During your consultation, your dermatology practitioner may recommend photorejuvenation for your actinic keratosis, skin cancer, or other skin concern.
+The dermatology practitioner will also explain your other treatment options so you can choose the solution that works best for you.

 How is Photodynamic Therapy (PDT) Performed?

-What is the Recovery Like After Photodynamic Therapy (PDT)?
+What is Recovery Like After Photodynamic Therapy (PDT)?